How to enter / edit connection details

 On entering / modifying connection details in the Spotlight Client, click Test to test the connection.

-Verify the SQL Server host is in a domain.
-Spotlight cannot monitor a SQL Server database when the Windows host is in a workgroup.
+- Verify the Windows server is in a domain.
+Spotlight cannot connect to Windows servers in a workgroup.

-The Spotlight Diagnostic Server uses WMI queries to retrieve performance counter information from the Windows server host.
-Verify WMI is working and returns data properly.
+- Verify WMI is working and returns data properly.
+The Spotlight Diagnostic Server uses WMI queries to retrieve performance counter information from the Windows Server.
+See Troubleshooting WMI.